Thadaiyara Thaakka: Release and reception

 Thadaiyara Thaakka was released theatrically on 1 June 2012.
 Sidharth Varma of The Times of India gave the film 2.5 out of 5 stars and wrote "Thadaiyara Thaakka at most times is grey and there is always a sense of anticipation as to what would happen next."
+Sify wrote, "On the whole Magizh Thirumeni has made a fast paced thriller which has essential speed to keep the audience hooked".
 The film was also reviewed by Ananda Vikatan, and Kungumam.
 Despite receiving mostly positive reviews, the film underperformed at the box office, which Magizh attributed to the low-key promotions and publicity.
 The film slowly gained praise from viewers after the end of its theatrical run.